mozilla/coversheet/README.md

 running" in the console output.
 You will also be able to view the web dashboard by pointing your browser at http://localhost:8080/

+If this is the first time you've started Jenkins, or your workspaces have recently been deleted, you will need to run an admin job to finish the setup.
+Open http://localhost:8080/view/+admin/ and build the 'scripts' job.

 ## Jenkins URL
 If you intend to connect to this Jenkins instance from another machine (for example connecting additional nodes) you will need to update the `Jenkins URL`